 The Delray String Quartet has clearly established itself as one of the cultural jewels of the South Florida region.
 The Quartet has been described by the press as “well-balanced and elegant”, “adding luster to the South Florida music scene”, “with the players ripping into the music with savage abandon”.
 A string quartet concert becomes “a stirring experience in the hands of the Delray musicians”.
-Throughout their 16 seasons, The Delray String Quartet has offered a wide variety of chamber works, in addition to commissioning new works from American composers Kenneth Fuchs and Richard Danielpour.
+Throughout their seasons, The Delray String Quartet has offered a wide variety of chamber works, in addition to commissioning new works from American composers Kenneth Fuchs and Richard Danielpour.
 Their recordings can be found under the labels of Centaur Records and American Classics.
+The Delray String Quartet is currently Quartet-in-Residence at St. Paul's Episcopal Church in Delray Beach.